The Most Popular Cheeses In The World

 In the parts of the world where cheese is made, you will find different types favored in different regions.
 In the Mediterranean and Middle East, where preservation was a challenge in the hotter climate, cheese was made by heavily salting the curds, which is why feta is the most famous cheese from Greece.
 In the cooler parts of Europe (the Alps and north), where caves and ice provided refrigeration, a variety of fresher cheeses (like Gouda or Havarti) could be enjoyed.
 Naturally, when European immigrants came to America they brought their native preferences with them.

-Let’s count down the top cheese-producing countries, with the most popular cheese in each (we’ll put Wisconsin back with the rest of the U.S. where it belongs; the favorite cheese is still the same, anyway).
+Let’s count down the top international cheese-producers, with the most popular cheese in each country (we’ll put Wisconsin back with the rest of the U.S. where it belongs; the favorite cheese is still the same, anyway).

 There are many varieties of grana (hard cheeses used for grating), but the “king of cheeses” is the one named for the cities of Parma and Reggio in the Emilia-Romagna region.
-There is really no better in the world.
+There is really no better in the world than the Parmigiano-Reggiano.

 Also known as “Bavarian Swiss”, this Alpine-style cheese is Germany’s version of Switzerland’s Emmentaler.
-It’s a semi-hard cheese with distinctive holes, or “eyes”, and a buttery, nutty, full flavor.
+Allgäu Emmental is a semi-hard cheese with distinctive holes, or “eyes”, and a buttery, nutty, full flavor.

 The Most Popular Cheese in America